xrp-project/XRP/README.md

 This repository contains source code and instructions to reproduce key results in the XRP paper (to appear in OSDI '22).
 A draft of the paper is added to this repository.

-XRP requires a low latency NVMe SSD so that the overhead of Linux storage stack is significant.
+XRP requires a low latency NVMe SSD on which the overhead of the Linux storage stack is significant.
 We use Intel Optane SSD P5800X in all the experiments.
 We provide SSH access to a host equipped with P5800X for artifact reviewers.
 Reviewers can find the credential on HotCRP.
-We assume that the operating system is Ubuntu 20.04 and there are 6 physical CPU cores on the machine.
+We assume that the operating system is Ubuntu 20.04, and there are 6 physical CPU cores on the machine.
 Other configurations may require changing the scripts accordingly.

 There are four major components:
 * Modified Linux kernel (based on v5.12) that supports XRP